alirezamirian/jui/README.md

 1. Not exactly a list feature.
 But more about checking feasibility of it
 2. It seems in Intellij UI, such menu lists are only used in popups.
 Maybe only FlatSpeedSearchPopup
-3. Probably not a feature of Tree itself
-4. Most probably will not be implemented.
+3. Most probably will not be implemented.
-5. Keyboard shortcuts for resizing windows depend on action system implementation and not done yet.
+4. Keyboard shortcuts for resizing windows depend on action system implementation and not done yet.
    Also "Remove from sidebar" doesn't fit with how tool windows is implemented at the moment.

 [//]: # "TODO: Contribution: - document code generation commands"